'Coronation over, arrogant king is crushing voice of people': Rahul on police detaining wrestlers | Politics

 - India

-The Congress on Sunday attacked the Centre over the detention of protesting wrestlers by the police as former party chief Rahul Gandhi said that with the ''coronation'' over, the ''arrogant king is crushing the voice of the people'' on the streets.
+The Opposition on Sunday attacked the Modi government over the detention of protesting wrestlers by the Delhi Police as former Congress chief Rahul Gandhi said with the ''coronation'' over, the ''arrogant king is crushing the voice of the people'' on the streets.

-Congress general secretary Priyanka Gandhi Vadra also hit out at the government, saying that the ''arrogance'' of the BJP government has increased so much that it is ''mercilessly trampling'' upon the voices of our women sportspersons under its boots.
+While Congress president Mallikarjun Kharge attacked the government over the ''forcible'' removal and ''manhandling'' of wrestlers protesting at the Jantar Mantar as they were trying to march towards Parliament, AICC general secretary Priyanka Gandhi Vadra said the ''arrogance'' of the BJP government has increased so much that it is ''mercilessly trampling'' upon the voices of our women sportspersons under its boots.

+The party sought a Supreme Court-monitored probe into the allegations of the wrestlers.

 The strong attack by the opposition party leaders came after the Delhi Police detained ace wrestlers Vinesh Phogat, Sakshi Malik and Bajrang Punia for violation of law and order after they breached the security cordon while trying to move towards the new Parliament building for a planned women's 'Mahapanchayat'.